VoliJS/NestedTypes/docs/RelationsGuide.md

 It could be done with DOM manipulation, and we can rely on the DOM as the primary source of information about selection.
 Which is extrimely bad practice.
 In case of any UI framework the code will be much cleaner if we would keep information about selection (and other information which is required to render the widget) as a part of the separately managed UI _state_.
 And here the situation our models and relations comes to help.

 First idea which comes to the mind is to add 'selected' attribute to the item's model.
 And again, it is bad idea no matter which framework you're using.
-In this case we mix UI state with our data layer.
-Server and other part of our application have no interested in selection made in particular UI widget, so we need to keep it separate from the `items` collection.
+In this case we would mix UI state with our data layer.
+Server and other part of our application have no interest in selection made in particular UI widget, so we need to keep it separate from the `items` collection.

 Thus, we introduce collection of selected items, which is, obviously, the subset of items collection, and put it along with items we wanna render: